DIVORCE - CHILD CUSTODY

 but cannot remove the child from the authority of the custodial parent.

-Partial custody - the parent may take the child from the physical custody parent
+Partial custody - the parent may take the child from the physical custodial parent

 for some overnight stays.